Moyoebiere/PSIA-Digital-Methods/README.md

 ![image](https://github.com/Moyoebiere/PSIA-Digital-Methods/assets/154596338/9ffb18e5-fae9-49b7-8c45-4104d3c1555c)

+### Possible Implications?
+The prevalence of more articles about racial justice from 2010 to the present could indicate a significant shift in societal attention and media focus towards addressing issues of racial inequality.
+This increase may represent heightened awareness, amplified by social movements like Black Lives Matter, drawing attention to systemic racism, police brutality, and inequalities.
+Technological advancements and the digital age have facilitated broader dissemination of news, while triggering events and legislative changes have fueled discussions and media coverage.

 ### Thematic Analysis

 Employing qualitative research methods, a thematic analysis was conducted on the collected articles.
 This involved categorizing and examining the articles thematically to identify recurring patterns, shifts in language, and editorial perspectives across the various epochs.
 The aim was to uncover nuanced changes, overarching themes, and evolving discourse on racial justice issues.
 The process started from extracting the text data, this was done to remove any information that was irrelevant to the search or would be limiting to the expression of the selected code.